LeonardoNossa/ChIP-seq-analysis-MACS2-/README.md

 This is "all in all" the worflow that I used for the project:

-(In the repository also find R file related to the creation plots that represent some data)
+(In the repository also find R file related to the creation plots that represent some data and also the .sh referred to command lines)

 Download the files and filter them: